 My First-Week Experience

 Day one started with quickly scheduling a colonoscopy and endoscopy for that week and some minor blood work.
-I wasn't too worried at this point, so we headed home to enjoy a relaxing night before I head off to work at 4 am.
-At 8 pm my cell goes off from the doctor's office; now I know they don’t work late so what can it be?
+I wasn't too worried at this point, so we head home to enjoy a relaxing night before I had to head off to work at 4 a.m.
+At 8 p.m., my cell went off from the doctor's office; now I know they don’t work late so what can it be?

 I arrive at the hospital and begin the waiting game—in total, I was there for over eight hours.
 They bring me back and start the IVs; these were the worst pain I had gone through in a while since every bag burned as it started and ended.
 In total, it was three bags of potassium and two of magnesium.
 Now, remember we're still on day one.